 THE JIGSAW OF PATTERN CUTTING

-This is just what we get really geeky about and almost the whole reason why the capalog was born!
+This is just what I get really geeky about and almost the whole reason why the capalog was born!

 SO WHAT IS IT AND HOW DOES IT WORK?